learn-co-curriculum/common-questions-you-ll-encounter/README.md

 These are questions that we do not support students on.

 Most importantly, if a student asks a question on **assessments** we will not support them.
 We use assessments to see how a student has done in a specific topic and instructors will pair with students and assess their skills.
-Because of this, students should not be asking technical coaches for help with their assessment project as they should be working on these projects on their own or reaching out to the [instructor in charge of the section](https://github.com/learn-co-curriculum/learn-expert-learn-instructors) for help.
+Because of this, students should not be asking technical coaches for help with their assessment project as they should be working on these projects on their own, scheduling a 1:1 with a portfolio coach via this [link](https://theflatironschool.typeform.com/to/UUhrc7), or reaching out to the [section lead in charge of the section](https://github.com/learn-co-curriculum/learn-expert-learn-instructors) for help.

 ### Strategies for Resolution

-Kindly tell the student that you cannot answer their assessment questions as they are meant to do these on their own.
-If they are feeling frustrated, tell them that they can always reach out to the instructor in charge of the topic that they're own and they'll receive help soon.
-We never want to annoy or add to a student's frustration so be kind, friendly, and point them in the right direction for instructional support.
+Kindly tell the student that you cannot answer their assessment questions, however they can schedule a 1:1 with a portfolio support coach via this [link](https://theflatironschool.typeform.com/to/UUhrc7).
+If they are feeling frustrated, tell them that they can always reach out to the section lead in charge of the topic that they're own and they'll receive help soon.
+We never want to annoy or add to a student's frustration so be kind, friendly, and point them in the right direction for portfolio support.

 ## Resources